 Community college students share their thoughts, and district states manage transfers to four-year schools in different ways.

 Formal collaborations between community groups and academic institutions to promote economic development have increased substantially over the past 10 years.
 The bulk of research on community-campus partnerships has focused on the experiences of institutions of higher learning and the foundations that have funded the collaborations, leaving a gap in our understanding of community experiences.
 This report draws on a variety of sources, including first-person interviews and academic literature, to bring out community perspectives on what makes for successful partnerships.
 The conclusions are ...

-Remarks at the Whitman School of Management at Syracuse University, Syracuse, New York.
+Remarks at the University at Buffalo, Buffalo, New York.

 Should universities invest resources in creating startups to exploit licensed technology?

 Can regional colleges make a difference in rural America?